• Skip to primary navigation

 There are several methods for calculating position sizes, catering to different trading styles and risk tolerance levels.
 Some popular methods include:

 • Fixed Percentage: Traders risk a fixed percentage of their account balance on each trade.
 This method maintains a consistent risk level across trades and adjusts with the account balance.
+Most client EAs we build use this approach — it scales naturally with account growth.

 • Volatility-Based: Position sizing is adjusted according to market volatility, typically measured by indicators like the Average True Range (ATR).
 This method accounts for changing market conditions and reduces risk during periods of high volatility.